acse-gs1023/Asteroid-Impact-System/README.md

 # ACS-1-deepimpact

+## Problem Statement
+Asteroids entering Earth’s atmosphere are subject to extreme drag forces that decelerate, heat and disrupt the space rocks.
+Stimulate the path of asteroid entering the earth's atmosphere and the zero point of impact.
+Further calculate the impacted radius and population by the asteroid impact.

+For more details, refer to `ProjectDescription.ipynb`, `AirburstSolver.ipynb` and `DamageMapper.ipynb`.

-This is a very brief Readme to familiarise you with how to install and run the tool you will develop.
-You should expand and elaborate on this in your final version.
+This is a very brief Readme to get a basic understanding to how to install and run the tool you will develop.

 ## Installation